 Why It Matters

 Traditionally, some of the most important components of college admissions are the “hard skills,” analyzed specifically through grades and test scores.
-For the Class of 2022, because of COVID-19, most colleges are still “test-optional,” meaning that many applicants will still choose not to submit standardized test scores.
+For the high school Class of 2024, because of the pandemic, most colleges will still be “test-optional,” meaning that many applicants will choose not to submit standardized test scores.
 This new trend means that the “soft skills” that aren’t as easily quantified will be more crucial than ever.
 These skills are highlighted in your essays, recommendations, activities, and personal character.

 The essay, when done with thought, patience, and care, can offer admissions officers valuable insight into who a student really is, what motivates them, and what they will bring to a college.
 Your essay weaves your personality into your application and lets you show a more personal side of you.
-Imagine two students: Lucy and Zack.
+Imagine two students: Lucy and Cody.
 Both have 4.0 GPA’s and 34’s on their ACT’s.
-Lucy lives in Nebraska and is the captain of her school debate team and president of her class.
-Zack lives in California and has started a non-profit sports camp that is helping underserved children in his community.
-They both work as EMT’s in the summer and plan to attend med school.
-As similar as they seem on paper, Lucy and Zack are very different and bring their own backgrounds and perspectives to their current and future communities.
+Lucy lives in South Dakota and is the captain of her school debate team and president of her class.
+Cody lives in New York and has started a non-profit sports camp that is helping underserved children in his community.
+They both work as EMT’s in the summer and plan to attend medical school.
+As similar as they seem on paper, Lucy and Cody are very different and bring their own backgrounds and perspectives to their current and future communities.
 Lucy writes about her experience debating healthcare inequality in her community and how that inspired her to want to study medicine.
-Matt writes about his experience with helping children develop self confidence through sports and how he is determined to study how sports can impact mental health .
+Cody writes about his experience with helping children develop self confidence through sports and how he is determined to study how sports can impact mental health .
 Both applicants will bring their own intellectual diversity to their college community, and this is made clear through their essays.

 Here are tips for creating a personal essay that will help you stand out and showcase who you are.